brown-band/website/pages/scripts/2021-2022/fall/dartmouth.md

 Wants a BEO degree\
 Just don’t end up in finance wink wink

 Congratulations to the Class of 2022 on your impending exit from this immortal institution!
-Hope you enjoyed that stunning display of the underclassmen's poetic power—we’re tooootally going to be fine without you next year, yep, uh huh, yes we are.
+Hope you enjoyed that stunning display of the underclassmen’s poetic power—we’re tooootally going to be fine without you next year, yep, uh huh, yes we are.
 Bye for now—we’ll see you again when you’re crustier than those bagels we left behind at Penn (or just at the end of halftime).
 Brown band out!